top of page

 This work is part of a multi-project collaboration between MXTreality & The Mars Society (called MarsVR) to broaden participation and knowledge concerning human settlements on the red planet.
 MDRSVR is an experience we built together that takes you to the MDRS in virtual reality.

-On related projects, visit http://www.MarsVR.com
+About related projects, http://www.MarsVR.com

-On the Mars Society, visit https://www.marssociety.org/
+About the Mars Society, https://www.marssociety.org/

-On the developer, visit https://www.mxtreality.com/marsvr
+About the developer, https://www.mxtreality.com/marsvr

-#Mars #MarsComms #MarsSociety #MarsVR #Space
+#Mars #MarsComms #MarsSociety #MarsVR #Space #EVAlink

 #MXTreality #MarsComms #VR #AR #MR #virtualreality #mixedreality